Contingency (evolutionary biology): Overview

 Evolution is a historical process, and the outcomes of history can be sensitive to the details of the interactions and events that preceded them.
 Contingency was especially emphasized by Stephen Jay Gould, particularly in his 1989 book Wonderful Life.
 Gould used the thought experiment of rewinding the "tape of life" to the distant past, and argued that even small changes to history would result in evolutionary outcomes very different from our world.
 Gould's thought experiment has inspired real experiments in the lab and in the field, as well as study of living and extinct organisms as natural experiments.

 These studies have found that repeatability in evolution is common, particularly in cases of similar founding populations, when defining repeatability broadly, and over the timescales observable in experiments.
 Convergent evolution has also been found to be unexpectedly widespread in nature, though it occurs more often among closely related taxa that share more genes and developmental biases, indicating that contingency and convergence may both play a role.
 Additionally, a trait may be convergent at a broader level of description while being divergent at a more detailed level, with an example being the differently structured wings of insects, pterosaurs, birds, and bats.
 Knowing how common convergence is also requires more research into how often a trait failed to evolve under the same selective pressures, as well as into traits that evolved only once among all known organisms.

 Some examples of contingency affecting evolutionary outcomes have been identified.
 In the E. coli long-term evolution experiment, out of the 12 populations, only one evolved the highly beneficial trait of growing on citrate, which further experimental replays using frozen ancestral bacteria showed required particular 'potentiating' mutations to arise first.
 Woodpeckers and aye-ayes occupy the same ecological niche of locating and extracting beetle larvae from wood, but do so by very different means (beak and elongated finger respectively) due to their respective evolutionary histories, as birds lack fingers and primates lack beaks.
 The unique flora and fauna of isolated locations on Earth, such as New Zealand, as well as from extinct lineages such as the non-avian dinosaurs during the Mesozoic, are also examples of contingency in evolution resulting in different outcomes.

+A 2025 study has suggested that the origin of eukaryotes, an evolutionary transition that occurred only once, may nevertheless have been a highly probable outcome under deep biochemical or informational constraints.
+It proposes that prokaryotes faced an impending "computational crisis" in their ability to explore new regions of protein sequence space, making the emergence of more complex cellular systems a likely solution rather than a contingent accident.